Thinking of getting your own video? Check out our video ads page for more information and video examples.

 For the uninitiated, pre-roll ads are the short (15-30 sec) branded videos that play immediately before you watch an online video.

-And why do I call it an epic opportunity?
+And why do we call it an epic opportunity?
 Well, YouTube alone has over a billion users, reaching more 18-49 year olds than ANY cable network in the U.S. We’re talking about billions of video views every day – and, before almost every single one of those views, comes a perfect opportunity for advertisers to expose their message to an enormous audience.

 Throw in the ability to target these viewers by age, gender, location, interests and more – and you’re looking at an advertising goldmine, here.
 It goes beyond YouTube, too, with Instagram and Twitter (among others) also expanding their focus on pre-roll.